aerogear/aerogear-unifiedpush-server/README.md

 #### Password reset

-The Unified Push Server makes use of servlet filters from AeroGear Security responsible for intercept the HTTP requests and  provide password recovery functionality.
-For this reason is necessary to include a file *config.properties" and provide a secret key.
+The UnifiedPush Server makes use of servlet filters from AeroGear Security that are responsible for intercepting the HTTP requests and provide the password recovery functionality.
+For this reason, it is necessary to include a file *config.properties" and provide the secret key.

-To generate a cryptographically strong *secret_key* we provided the following script inside at the root path of the project:
+To generate a cryptographically strong secret_key we provided the following script at the root path of the project:

     #!/bin/sh